opensearch-project/documentation-website/_monitoring-your-cluster/pa/index.md

 # Performance Analyzer

-The Performance Analyzer plugin is an agent and REST API that allows you to query numerous performance metrics for your cluster, including aggregations of those metrics.
+Performance Analyzer is an agent and REST API that allows you to query numerous performance metrics for your cluster, including aggregations of those metrics.

 The Performance Analyzer plugin is installed by default in OpenSearch version 2.0 and higher.
 If you want to use OpenSearch 2.0 or later with Performance Analyzer disabled, see [Disable Performance Analyzer](#disable-performance-analyzer).
 {: .note }

 ## Prerequisites

-Review the following prerequisites before installing the Performance Analyzer plugin.
+Review the following prerequisites before installing Performance Analyzer.

 ### Storage